 We shot at a few other places too, like Malta.
 Malta is an amazing place with real medieval castles and cities that were built by the Knights Hospitaller.
 They’re just massive structures.
 The Mdina is the center city, the walled town.
 There are several huge medieval forts, some on the coast and some inland.
 There’s a museum of the Knights Hospitaller there, and the whole history of the Great Seige of Malta.
 That was a huge moment in European history, when the Turks tried to take over the island and the Knights defended it.
 There’s also an amazing beach where we did Daenerys’s wedding, near the Azure Window, an arching hole in the rock where you can see the sea and sky beyond.
 It’s quite scenic—you see it in some of the shots of our show.

-Martin: For Season 2, we went to some very exciting new locations.
+Martin: We went to some very exciting locations.
 We went to Dubrovnik, in Croatia, to shoot.
 I was in Dubrovnik years ago, and it is an amazing city for fantasy fans.
-It's this authentic walled medieval city; it’s a world heritage site.
+It’s this authentic walled medieval city; it’s a world heritage site.
 It was built using white stone.
 The first time I saw it, it was night and we walked down to the walled city, through these thick medieval gates, and inside, the moon was out and the white stone just seemed to be glowing in the moonlight—the whole city was shining.
 The streets are solid stone, and so many thousands of people have walked on them over the centuries that they are worn smooth, almost like a gemstone.
-It's really a beautiful place.
+It’s really a beautiful place.
 You can climb up on the walls and walk entirely around the city.
 Then you see a fortress out at the sea where we also did a lot of shooting.

 Fodor’s: Are there places that have been particularly inspiring to you in your travels?

 Martin: I love castles.
 I visit castles in Ireland and England and Scotland, and more recently places like the Czech Republic, Croatia, Poland, and Germany.
 I love castles of all sorts.
-Neuschwanstein, the famous castle of "Ludvig the Mad" is a beautiful place, sort of a Disneyland castle, but it was pretty cool.
-It's got the slender towers and its up on top of a mountain.
+Neuschwanstein, the famous castle of “Ludvig the Mad” is a beautiful place, sort of a Disneyland castle, but it was pretty cool.
+It’s got the slender towers and it’s up on top of a mountain.